chainstacklabs/starknet-cairo-odyssey/Article-2.md

 ### Arrays

-To working with arrays in Cairo you need a pointer that points to the start of the array, which is declared as a `felt*` using the `alloc` method.
+To use arrays in Cairo you need a pointer that points to the start of the array, which is declared as a `felt*` using the `alloc` method.

 Adding new elements to the array can be done using `assert` ([more on that later](#assertions)) and the pointer.
 See an example below: